 HISTORY OF HIV/AIDS

 401 cases of this new syndrome were reported in the U.S. The first working name for the epidemic was Gay Related Immune Deficiency

 (GRID).
-At this stage, the scientific evidence was missing to identify the infectious agent and to verify
+At this stage, the scientific evidence was missing to identify the infectious agent and to verify the transmission

 In November, Magic Johnson announced that he was infected with HIV.

-banks and plasma centers add a test for the p24 antigen.
-Oral fluid testing using EIA and Western Blot methods was approved
+centers add a test for the p24 antigen.
+Oral fluid testing using EIA and Western Blot methods was approved by the FDA.

 COMMON MISPERCEPTIONS ABOUT HIV TRANSMISSION